LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 Estimators
 ==========

-`rail.estimation` encompasses all methods that derive redshift information from photometry, as either an estimate of per-galaxy photo-z PDFs, a summary of the redshift distribution $n(z)$ for an ensemble of galaxies, or tomographic bin assignments.
+:py:class:`rail.estimation` encompasses all methods that derive redshift information from photometry, as either an estimate of per-galaxy photo-z PDFs, a summary of the redshift distribution :math:`n(z)` for an ensemble of galaxies, or tomographic bin assignments.
 Technically, information other than photometry can also be input to the photo-z algorithms and is allowed in RAIL, especially for the machine learning methods.
-Every such method is implemented with an `Informer` stage paired with any combination of `Estimator`, `Summarizer`, and `Classifier`, depending on which procedures are supported by the underlying estimator and wrapped for RAIL.
+Every such method is implemented with an :py:class:`Informer` stage paired with any combination of :py:class:`Estimator`, :py:class:`Summarizer`, and :py:class:`Classifier`, depending on which procedures are supported by the underlying estimator and wrapped for RAIL.

-An `Estimator` produces a `qp.ensemble` of per-galaxy photo-z PDFs, a `Summarizer` produces a `qp.ensemble` of redshift distributions and/or samples thereof, and a `Classifier` produces per-galaxy integer class IDs for tomographic binning.
+An :py:class:`Estimator` produces a :py:class:`qp.ensemble` of per-galaxy photo-z PDFs, a :py:class:`Summarizer` produces a :py:class:`qp.ensemble` of redshift distributions and/or samples thereof, and a :py:class:`Classifier` produces per-galaxy integer class IDs for tomographic binning.

-`Informer` generates a model for the `Estimator`, `Summarizer`, and `Classifier` by the training data.
-Because ceci requires stages to have fixed numbers and types of inputs, each of these stage types is implemented in at least one flavor specifying what it takes as input; `CatInformer` and `CatEstimator` take as input a photometric galaxy catalog with magnitudes; `PZInformer`, `PZClassifier`, and `PZSummarizer` take as input a `qp.ensemble` of per-galaxy photo-z PDFs; and `SZPZSummarizer` takes as input both a spectroscopic galaxy catalog and a `qp.ensemble` of per-galaxy photo-z PDFs.
+:py:class:`Informer` generates a model for the :py:class:`Estimator`, :py:class:`Summarizer`, and :py:class:`Classifier`
+by the training data.
+Because ceci requires stages to have fixed numbers and types of inputs, each of these stage types is implemented in at least one flavor specifying what it takes as input; :py:class:`CatInformer` and :py:class:`CatEstimator` take as input a photometric galaxy catalog with magnitudes; :py:class:`PZInformer`, :py:class:`PZClassifier`, and :py:class:`PZSummarizer` take as input a :py:class:`qp.ensemble` of per-galaxy photo-z PDFs; and :py:class:`SZPZSummarizer` takes as input both a spectroscopic galaxy catalog and a :py:class:`qp.ensemble` of per-galaxy photo-z PDFs.
 Specific algorithms, which are detailed below, are implemented as subclasses of these parent classes.

 ------------------------------------